keptn/keptn/usecases/runbook-automation-and-self-healing/README.md

 # Runbook Automation and Self-healing

-This use case gives an overview of how to leverage the power of runbook automation in response to issues in your environment to build self-healing applications.
-Therefore, you will use Dynatrace as the platform to identify issues in your environment and Ansible Tower as the tool for managing and executing the runbooks.
+This use case gives an overview of how to leverage the power of runbook automation in response to issues in your environment to eventually build self-healing applications.
+Therefore, we will use Dynatrace as the platform to identify issues in your environment, and Ansible Tower as the tool for managing and executing the runbooks.

 ## About this use case

-In this use case we are going to use the [Dynatrace Sockshop](https://github.com/dynatrace-sockshop) as our demo application.
-Assume that we want to start a marketing campaign for our SockShop, which will add promotional gifts (e.g., Halloween socks, Christmas socks, ...) to interactions with the shopping cart.
-However, if something goes wrong with the campaign, we will be able to stop the campaign automatically.
+In this use case we are going to use the [Dynatrace SockShop](https://github.com/dynatrace-sockshop) as our demo application.
+Assume that we want to start a marketing campaign for our SockShop, which will add promotional gifts (e.g., Halloween socks, Christmas socks, ...) to a given percentage of interactions with the shopping cart.
+However, if something goes wrong with the campaign, we want to have mechanisms in place, to be able to stop the campaign automatically.

 In our scenario, we will use Ansible Tower as the tool that is managing the promotional campaigns.
-There a playbooks that allow to configure and start a campaign, e.g., adding gifts to 30 % of the interactions with the shopping cart, i.e., about 1/3 of the items placed in the shopping card will be awarded an additional gift.
-However, in this use case we will experience troubles with the promotional campaign.
-Therefore, we will setup means that automatically execute a playbook that stop the campaign in case of any troubles.
+We will have a playbook that allows us to configure and start a campaign, e.g., adding gifts to 30 % of the interactions with the shopping cart, i.e., about 1/3 of the items placed in the shopping card will be awarded an additional gift.
+In addition, we will have a playbook that stops the campaign if something goes wrong.
+Therefore, in this use case we will experience troubles with the promotional campaign.
+We will setup means that automatically execute the playbook that can stop the campaign based on the information we get from our monitoring tool Dynatrace.

 #### Table of Contents